Arts

 Drawing of a man with a beard.

 Guillaume Bruère (born in 1976 in Châtellerault, France) draws with an incredibly vivid stroke: intentional and powerful, at the same time open and inquisitive, yet also turbulent and with fragility.
 When he captures the facial features of humanity in his work, what he creates only serves as an impetus for producing entire series – if at all.
 Artistic and collective visual memory subtly comes into play as Bruère coaxes out the essence of his piece.
 But the living, breathing climax of the process of artistic creation dominates everything.
 100 per cent present and 100 per cent free.
 This intensity bleeds into every page with motions that are sometimes a feverish flurry of activity, sometimes gentle, always a rebirth, never overtly forward.
 Guillaume Bruère lives in Berlin.
 His works are displayed internationally in countless public and private collections, including the Contemporary Art Collection of the Federal Republic of Germany, the art collection of the German Bundestag, in the Marta Herford museum and in the Kunstmuseum Stuttgart.
 He has exhibited his works many times, most recently in a solo exhibition in the Kunsthaus Zürich.
-(Text, Art Curator: Carola Conradt)
+(Text: Carola Conradt, Art Curator)

 44th exhibition: Maria Nalbantova